bitifet/SmarkForm/docs/_component_types/type_trigger.md

 For example, *list* components are provided with *addItem* and *removeItem* actions to add or remove items from the list.

-Actions can be triggered both programatically or when user interacts with an *action component* of the given action whose [*context*](#context) is a component of given type.
+Actions can be triggered both programatically or when user interacts with a *trigger component* of the given action whose [*context*](#context) is a component of given type.

 ### Interactions

-Nowadays the only possible interaction for action components is the 'click' event.
+Nowadays the only possible interaction for trigger components is the 'click' event.
 But in the future actions are expected to listen to several events (i.e. right/middle/left click or even keyboard events...) which would be mapped to specific behaviour variations.